flenniken/statictea/docs/signatures.md

 # mapParameters

-Create a dictionary of the arguments.
+Create a dictionary of the parameters and arguments.
 The parameter names become the dictionary keys.
 Return a FunResult object containing the dictionary or a warning when the arguments do not match the signature.
 When they do not match, the warning parameter tells the first non-matching argument.

 ```nim
 func mapParameters(signature: Signature; args: seq[Value]): FunResult